discord-extensions-archived/name-badges/README.md

 ## Badge Reqeust
 I get it, you want your **VERY OWN** custom name badge, but you may be wondering to yourself, "omG lUCkFiRE HoW dO gET CoOL nAMeBAdge/!?!?" well.. the process is a lot simpler than you would think.
 Make an **[issue request](https://github.com/Discord-Theme-Addons/discord-name-badges/issues/new)** on this repo, and fill out the form.
 I'll update to give you your badge as soon as I can.
 Be on the lookout for your badge being added because usually hoof or I close the issue request and comment on it when I add it.
 Once I've added your badge, make sure you update the theme to get it!
-- **Please make sure your image is hoste on a trusted domain (such as i.imgur or cdn.discordapp) and that they are the same width by height so it wont look off.**
+- **Please make sure your image is hosted on a trusted domain (such as i.imgur or cdn.discordapp) and that they are the same width by height so it wont look off.**

 ## Add it Yourself
 If you don't like waiting, you can add your badge yourself!
 However, this process may be complicated for some people so I recommend just waiting.
 If you know what you're doing, proceed to follow the steps listed.
 If you add your badge this way, others who have this theme will not be able to see it.